Pan Bedfordshire Procedure and Guidance in relation to Pre-Birth Planning and Assessments

 The hospital midwives need to inform the allocated social worker, or the Emergency Duty Team at weekends and Bank Holidays of the birth of the baby and there should be close communication between all agencies around the time of labour and birth.
 Maternity staff must keep contemporaneous notes to include visitors/basic care/maternal interaction/parenting style/ any unusual activity such as leaving the ward for extended periods.

 During the out of hours periods, the social worker should ensure what role there is (isn't) for the Emergency Duty Team and whether they will need fully appraising of any potential decision making that maybe required or if maternity staff are simply notifying them of a birth.
 Equally, the safeguarding midwife should also ensure the midwifery /maternity staff are aware of any concerns / plans for the baby upon birth so that if they are contacting the Emergency Duty Team they are fully aware of why they are making this contact.

 In cases where legal action is proposed or where the unborn child has been the subject of a Child Protection Plan, the allocated Social Worker should visit the hospital on the next working day following the birth.
-The Social Worker should meet with the maternity staff prior to meeting with the mother and baby to gather information and consider whether there are any changes needed to the discharge and protection plan.
+The Social Worker should meet with the maternity staff prior to meeting with the mother, father and baby to gather information and consider whether there are any changes needed to the discharge and protection plan.
 The Social Worker and Ward Staff should keep in contact and the Social Worker should visit the baby and the parents on the ward as detailed in the Pre-Birth Plan.